 Joshua Tree National Park by Learning Escapes

-Joshua Tree National Park is one of our family’s favourite places, and not just in the US!
+Joshua Tree National Park is one of our family’s favourite places, and not just in the US – it is one of the best national parks for young kids in the world!
 The park is often described as ‘otherworldly’ and indeed, it has a type of landscape that makes it unique and easily captures the imagination of adults and kids alike.

 Located in California, about 3h by car from LA, Joshua Tree National Park lies at the meeting point of two different desert systems: the Colorado and the Mojave desert.
 Its most distinctive traits are the Joshua trees that give it its name and giant boulders that erosion has carved into smooth yet elaborate shapes.